Saint-Imier, Switzerland-based Zeitwinkel offers timepieces with a mixture of Swiss and German styling, powered by in-house movements.

-Saint-Imier, Switzerland based Zeitwinkel offers timepieces with a mixture of Swiss and German styling, powered by in-house movements.
-The Zeitwinkel 273° features a patented large date display at 11 o’clock, a retrograde power reserve indicator in between 1 and 2 o’clock, central hour and minute hands and a small seconds display at 6 o’clock.
+Announced Pre-Baselworld 2014, the Zeitwinkel 273° features a patented large date display at 11 o’clock, a retrograde power reserve indicator in between 1 and 2 o’clock, central hour and minute hands, and a small seconds display at 6 o’clock.

-The caliber ZW0103 is a self-winding movement with German silver bridges and main plate, adorned with Geneva stripes and perlage.
-It runs at 4Hz, has 49 jewels and a power reserve of 72-hours.
+The caliber ZW0103 is a self-winding movement with German silver bridges and the main plate, adorned with Geneva stripes and perlage.
+It runs at 4Hz, has 49 jewels, and a power reserve of 72-hours.
 The oscillating weight is skeletonized with a gold weight around its perimeter.